Last Updated on

 Besides Caral being the oldest city in the Americas?
 And the Chico Norte civilisation having developed technologies like the quipu that were still used by Incas almost four thousand years later?

 Besides all those facts, Caral is also fun to visit because it is almost empty.
-When we went, we ended up meeting three other tourists, one single traveller from Czech Republic and an elderly Peruvian couple who lived not far away.
+When we went, we ended up meeting three other tourists, one single traveller from the Czech Republic and an elderly Peruvian couple who lived not far away.
 It made exploring the ruins and taking pictures so much more fun!

 How to get there